Left-orderability in Dehn fillings of pseudo-Anosov mapping tori: Preliminaries

 Each component of $B \setminus \setminus L(B)$ is called a \emph{branch sector} of $B$.
 A branched surface is said to be \emph{co-orientable} if it admits a continuously varying normal vector field.
 If a lamination $\Ll$ is carried by a co-orientable branched surface $B$, then any co-orientation on $B$ induces a co-orientation on $\Ll$.

-In the remainder of this subsection, we proceed directly to the branched surface from~\cite{Z26}, which fully carries essential laminations extending to the foliations constructed in Theorem~\ref{foliation}.
-We refer the reader to~\cite{GO89} for the theory of essential laminations and essential branched surfaces, and to~\cite{Li02, Li03} for the theory of laminar branched surfaces.
-These notions provide the background in which the construction of Theorem~\ref{foliation} takes place.
+We refer the reader to \cite{GO89} for the theory of essential laminations and essential branched surfaces, and to \cite{Li02, Li03} for the theory of laminar branched surfaces.
+These notions provide the background for the branched surfaces used in the construction of Theorem~\ref{foliation}.
+We turn to these specific branched surfaces in the next section.